xinwenfu/VChat_TRUN/Metasploit/README.md

 > [!NOTE]
 > The Metasploit Framework in most cases will be installed by default on a Kali Linux or any other penetration testing platform you have chosen.

+### Adding VChat TRUN Attack Module
 Once you have the *Metasploit Framework* you can now **download or write** the Metasploit module.
 As this is an [Exploit Module](https://docs.metasploit.com/docs/modules.html#exploit-modules-2437) since it includes a *payload* and preform the exploitation of a target system/process we need to place the Ruby program into the `/usr/share/metasploit-framework/modules/exploits/`.

-Further since this is a Windows exploit we can place it in the `/usr/share/metasploit-framework/modules/exploits/windows` directory, within that I made a `vchat` directory to further organize the exploits.
+1. Create */usr/share/metasploit-framework/modules/exploits/windows/vchat* folder.
+Since this is a Windows exploit we can place it in the `/usr/share/metasploit-framework/modules/exploits/windows` directory, within that I made a `vchat` directory to further organize the exploits.

+2. Create TRUN.rb
 ```sh
 $ sudo mousepad /usr/share/metasploit-framework/modules/exploit/windows/vchat/TRUN.rb
 ```
+Copy and paste the content of [TRUN.rb](TRUN.rb) into this file.

 > [!NOTE]
 > You can use a text editor like `mousepad`, `vim`, `emacs`, etc. To make the new file, you can also use `cp` or `mv` to place the file into the correct directory if you have made it elsewhere.

+### Deploying the Attack
 When we start the metasploit console with the `msfconsole` command it should load the modules in the `/usr/share/metasploit-framework/modules` directory and subdirectories.
 However to be safe, as the server could have already been started we can use the `reload_all` command to reload all modules.

 1. Starting `msfconsole`